TEALSK12/apcsa-public/curriculum/culture_day_lesson_b.md

 * Impact of technology on society (social media, health and lifestyle, screen time, etc.)
 * Ethics (privacy, cyberbullying, security, etc.)

-This list should be expanded and updated, from time to time, for currency.
+This list should be expanded and updated, from time to time, to be up to date.

 ## Materials/Preparation